Understanding Arthroscopic from Our Queens Personal Injury Lawyers: What is a Scope After an Accident?

 No one plans to be in a car accident, trip and fall, or work site accident.
 But the truth is that many New Yorkers are involved in these serious accidents and they suffer damaging personal injuries.
 Sometimes these personal injuries are so severe that surgical intervention is needed to repair the damage done.
 There are many common types of surgeries that may be necessary to repair the damage.
 However, arthroscopic surgery has become one of the most common types or surgeries.
 There are over 1.77 million arthroscopic procedures each year in the United States making a scope after an accident a common way of fixing the damage to a knee, shoulder, hip, elbow, wrist, ankle, or even the spine.

 Our Queens personal injury lawyers know how often victims of New York personal injuries need to undergo a scope after an accident.
 We have represented individuals injured in car accidents, bicycle accidents, motorcycle crashes, slip and falls or trip and falls, construction site accidents, animal attacks, and other types of serious New York accidents requiring arthroscopic surgery to repair damage.
 We have a proven track record of success handling these cases for our clients and recovering compensation necessary to pay medical bills or reimburse lost wages.
-If you or a loved one underwent any type of surgery after an accident, contact Cohen & Cohen Law Group, P.C. to learn how we can help protect your rights to compensation.
+If you or a loved one underwent any type of surgery after an accident, contact COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. to learn how we can help protect your rights to compensation.

 What is Arthroscopic Surgery?

 Arthroscopic surgeries are also known as arthroscopies, scopes, or even more generically as just a “knee surgery” or “shoulder surgery.”
 This is because arthroscopies are now the preferred and leading way for surgeons to repair the damage done to structures in the body.
 It is the most common type of orthopedic surgery and used to treat many patients of New York personal injuries.